duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 });
 ```

-Again, this is a fairly simply function which simply returns either "a" or "an" based on the rating of the movie.
+Again, this is a fairly simple function which simply returns either "a" or "an" based on the rating of the movie.

-Now that you've seen a more advanced instant answer and understand how to use Handlebars helpers, lets look at another advanced instant answer example.
+Now that you've seen a more advanced instant answer and understand how to use Handlebars helpers, let's look at another advanced instant answer example.

 ## Example #3 - Quixey (Advanced Carousel Instant Answer)
 The Quixey instant answer is one of our more advanced carousel instant answers which uses a considerable amount of Handlebars helpers and similarly to the **Movie** instant answer has a relevancy checking component.
 Let's begin by taking a look at the Quixey instant answer's JavaScript: